Coparenting Communication Before During and After a Family Breakup

 4 If your coparent sends you an email, text, OFW post, or leaves a voicemail...acknowledge it!!

 Thank you for the information.
 OR

 I received your email and will reply tonight.
 OR

 I'm not sure how I want to handle this but will let you know as soon as possible.
 OR

 I am sick and tired of you sending me this crap that I don't need, am not interested in and can't even bear to read.
 Knock it off!
 OR

 What is your problem?
 I don't need you to tell me how to parent.
 OR

 Why are you always interfering with my parenting time?
 I don't care if s/he has an appointment for therapy/tutoring.
 This is my time!!

-Children need to know that you love all of them.
+Children need to know that you love all of them, not just the part contributed by you.
 Children are reassured by seeing that Mom and Dad can take care of the kids even if they couldn't take care of each other.
 Don't put your children in a position of pressure, loyalty conflict and fear.

 If you can't apply the information about positive co-parenting that is readily available, then get some help to figure out what is blocking your ability to put your children's healthy, safety and well being as the number one priority it needs to be, for their sake.